toorajtaraz/walker/README.md

 # WALKER

 WALKER is a simple command line program that walks through directories.
+You can look up and locate any kind of file or directory on your system.

 ## Installation
 First of all clone this repo: